 - Impersonation of Nonexistent Younger Brother – Considering the addition of an elder sister to the live action follows the original the ballad, there is still the absence of her younger brother, who was described in the ballad to be too young to go to war in the legend.
 Mulan could try to pass off as her nonexistent barely talked about teenage younger brother.
 The alter ego Ping would likely have social difficulties at the army as his teenage pretty boy looks and full name Hua Ping (flower vase), which is a metaphor for pretty but useless and a slang for effeminate men, would make it difficult for recruits in their 20s to take him seriously.

 - Mulan’s Great Stone Dragon spirit – The casting call refers that there is “mysterious power inside Mulan”.
 Could this be referring to the Great Stone Dragon spirit residing in her with the purpose of protecting her?
 Would there be more emphasis on the the Great Stone Dragon’s role in the live action?
-It is said that the Great Stone Dragon from the animation could not be waked by Mushu since its spirit has already left with Mulan, giving her courage.
+It is said that the Great Stone Dragon from the animation could not be waked by Mushu since its spirit has already left with Mulan, representing her courage.

 - Magic – Since magical elements would be present according to the Chinese casting call, it’s a wonder on how a witch would play out in the live action film.
 Is there going to be some sort of prophecy involved?
 Would she be linked to Mulan’s “mysterious power” somehow?
 Will the witch serve as the mentor to Mulan’s hero role?

 - Mastermind Witch – As the witch is described as cunning, there is a possibility that she could be the mastermind behind the invasion of Gokturks.
 Another possibility would be the sorceress plays the archetype of a helpful mentor before revealing herself as the true villain with the Khan being relegated to one of the antagonists but not the central conflict of the movie.
 Additionally, the witch could be the evil counterpart to Mulan.
 As Gong Li was said to inspire Mulan physically in the animated film, having Gong Li as the witch contrasted against live action Mulan would be fitting.